kappacite/SkinsAPI/README.md

 # Installation
 Download ``SkinsAPI.jar``(https://github.com/kappacite/SkinsAPI/blob/master/SkinsAPI.jar) and add it as a dependance to your project.

+# Features

+ * Get & set a skin from an image.
+ * Get & set a skin from a mojang account.

 # Usage
 First, you need to set the plugin & to enable SkinsAPI.
 In your main class, in the onEnable: